Implementing in Remote Schools

 - Click here for the Essential Year 3 & 4 Literacy Starter Pack or the Essential Year 5 & 6 Literacy Starter Pack.

-- For older students operating at a Junior Primary level, PLD’s stage 1 & 2 Phonic Dictation Catch-Up programs are recommended.
+- Older students operating at a Junior Primary level may benefit from PLD’s Stage 1 & 2 Phonic Dictation Catch-Up programs.

 Early Years Classes

-- If commencing implementation within semester 1, classes are advised to commence teaching the skills outlined commencing with the Term 1 Early Years implementation.
+- If starting implementation in the first semester, it is advised to begin teaching the outlined skills starting with the Term 1 Foundation Program.

 - If commencing implementation in semester 2, an Early Years placement test can be presented to determine the starting points for the different targeted teaching groups.
 Read more on this here.